aimat-lab/graph_attention_student/custom_model/README.rst

     # For regression tasks, this value should be set to the median target value of the
     # dataset (defines the reference point of what is considered "negative" and "positive")
     REGRESSION_REFERENCE: t.Optional[float] = None
+    # Number of graphs to use for one batch
+    BATCH_SIZE: int = 64
+    # Number of full epochs to train the model for
+    EPOCHS: int = 100

     # == INHERIT EXPERIMENT ==